wp-plugins/entries-by-terms-count/readme.txt

 This plugin allows you to detect these entries defining operations related to the number of terms.

-Also have full support to custom post types and custom taxonomies.
+Also have full support for custom post types and custom taxonomies.

 == Installation ==